Yothin FA Group

-Yothin FA Group (โยธิน เอฟ.เอ.กรุ๊ป) is a Thai Muay Thai fighter.
+Yothin Hamuthai (โยธิน เหมุทัย; born February 22, 1992), known professionally as Yothin F.A.Group (โยธิน เอฟ.เอ.กรุ๊ป), the “King of Muay Khao”, is a Thai Muay Thai fighter.
+He is the current Rajadamnern Stadium Featherweight Champion.

 Biography and career

-Yohtin started fighting at 5 years old and was training at Sakaethongresort gym in the Isan region until he was scouted by FA Group gym.
+Yothin started fighting at 5 years old and was training in his hometown before joining the Sakaethongresort gym in the Isan region until he was scouted by FA Group gym.

-Yothin tries to walk in the steps of a knee fighter from the same gym Petchboonchu FA Group under the same teacher Kru Diesel.
+Yothin has modeled his career on that of a knee fighter from the same gym Petchboonchu FA Group under the same teacher Kru Diesel.

-From March 2016 to march 2017 Yothin had 8 victories and only 1 defeat which led him to be on the shortlist for the Thailand Sports Writers Fighter of the Year Award.
+From March 2016 to March 2017 Yothin had 8 victories and only 1 defeat which led him to be on the shortlist for the Thailand Sports Writers Fighter of the Year Award.
+This extended winning streak in the Rajadamnern Stadium got Yothin to be ranked #1 in the stadium rankings in his division.

-Yothin went on an extended winning streak in the Rajadamnern Stadium and was ranked #1 but was not rewarded by a title shot.
+After becoming the 2024 WBC Muay Thai International Featherweight (126 lbs) Champion, Yothin became the 2024 Rajadamnern Stadium Featherweight (126 lbs) Champion.
+He successfully defended his Rajadamnern title in May 2025.